deltastreaminc/dbt-deltastream/tests/functional/adapter/README.md

 - Tests can run in parallel without conflicts
 - Resources are identifiable for debugging
 - Cleanup can target test resources specifically
+- Session fixtures already append a per-run (and per-worker, when xdist is enabled) suffix to databases, schemas, stores, and seed entities—reuse those fixtures instead of hard-coding names.

 #### 2. **Use Fixtures for Database/Schema Context**